 Change as follows:

 For BlockAckReq frames sent under Delayed and HT-delayed agreements, the BAR Ack Policy subfield of the BAR Control field has the meaning shown in Table 9-21.
-For BlockAckReq frames sent under other types of agreement, the BAR Ack Policy subfield is reserved.
+For BlockAckReq frames sent by an HE STA under HT-immediate agreements, the BAR Ack Policy subfield of the BAR Control field has the meaning shown in Table 9-21a.
+For BlockAckReq frames sent by non-HE STAs under other types of agreement, the BAR Ack Policy subfield is reserved.

-Table 9-21—BAR Ack Policy subfield
+Table 9-21—BAR Ack Policy subfield for a BlockAckReq frame sent under Delayed and HT-delayed aggreements